 Sadly, these types of injuries are not accidents, they are preventable and they continue to occur despite the fact that New York law imposes a duty upon property owners ― including business owners, landlords and leaseholders ― to follow safety rules and use reasonable care to maintain their properties in a reasonably safe condition.
 When they violate these rules or their duties under the law, and as a result you are hurt, they are responsible for your injuries under the legal principle known as premises liability.

-At Gash & Associates, P.C., we will aggressively pursue the compensation you deserve following a slip-and-fall accident.
+At Gash & Associates, P.C., our slip and fall attorneys in White Plains will aggressively pursue the compensation you deserve following a slip-and-fall accident.
 To us, you are more than just another number ― you are a person in need of help.
 We will meticulously investigate your accident and, if necessary, utilize expert engineers to demonstrate negligence on the part of the property owner.

-We believe property owners should be held responsible when their actions, or lack of actions, result in an injury to you, so contact us today and learn how our lawyers can help you.
+We believe property owners should be held responsible when their actions, or lack of actions, result in an injury to you, so contact a slip and fall attorney Westchester relies on for justice today to learn how our lawyers can help you.

 We Don’t Win, You Don’t Pay

 We handle slip-and-fall claims on a contingency fee basis, meaning you do not owe any attorney fees unless we win your case.
-Contact us today and schedule your FREE personal injury consultation.
+Contact us today and schedule your FREE personal injury consultation with a slip and fall attorney in Westchester County.

 You can call us at (914) 328-8800 or toll free at 866-GASHLAW.
 You can also send us a confidential message.
-While our office is located in White Plains, we help personal injury victims throughout New York City and the Tri-state area.
+Our slip and fall attorneys in White Plains help personal injury victims throughout New York City and the Tri-state area.

 Sidewalks can be particularly treacherous, especially if they are uneven, cracked, covered in ice or in any other way defective.
 However, establishing liability for a sidewalk-related slip and fall can be a bit tricky.